hakcat/Win-Sc-utility/README.md

 https://www.nirsoft.net/utils/nircmd.html

 Steps:
-Edit tha bat file to your need and run.
+Edit the .bat file to your need and run.

 Pro tip, How I've done: 🤭
 1. In your desktop, right click, create a shortcut,